Written on 1 March 2021. Updated on 19 April 2021.

 Crypto kitties, Ethereum game

 Prestigious auction houses are joining in on the NFT craze too.
-Christie’s currently has Beeple’s ‘Everydays: The First 5000 days’ on auction at 3M with the sale closing on March 11th.
-This is a major milestone as it is Christie’s’ first solely digital artwork auction!
-Surely other auction houses are already in the works to follow.
+Beeple’s ‘Everydays: The First 5000 days’ sold for a record of 69M on Christie's first soley digital auction this past March.
+This is a major milestone as it was Christie’s’ first solely digital artwork auction!
+While Sotheby's just realized 17M in its first NFT auction with digital creator, Pak.